fwilliams/deep-geometric-prior/README.md

 * Make sure to install the project dependencies with conda or manually as described [above](https://github.com/fwilliams/deep-geometric-prior#setting-up-and-running-the-code).
 * Download the [Surface Reconstruction Benchmark Data](https://drive.google.com/file/d/17Elfc1TTRzIQJhaNu5m7SckBH_mdjYSe/view?usp=sharing) (See [above](https://github.com/fwilliams/deep-geometric-prior#surface-reconstruction-benchmark-data) section for details).
 * Extract the zip file which should produce a directory named `deep_geometric_prior_data`.
-* Since Deep Geometric Prior fits many neural networks over a model, it requires a lot of memory (see paper for details), thus it is best to use multiple GPUs when reconstructing a model.
+* Since Deep Geometric Prior fits many neural networks over a model, it requires a lot of memory (To reduce memory usage see [section above on memory usage](#reducing-memory-usage)), thus it is best to use multiple GPUs when reconstructing a model.
 Suppose four GPUs are available named `cuda:0`, `cuda:1`, `cuda:2`, and `cuda:3`, then the following five commands will reconstruct the five benchmark models using those GPUs.
 You can change the list of devices for different configurations:
 ```bash
 python reconstruct_surface.py deep_geometric_prior_data/scans/gargoyle.ply 0.01 1.0 20 -d cuda:0 cuda:1 cuda:2 cuda:3 -nl 25 -ng 25 -o gargoyle